-Prerequisite: Students who have successfully completed Computer Technology may apply.
-Applications will be considered based on a rubric provided by CATC.
+Prerequisite: Students who have successfully completed Computer Credit: 3 Electives Technology 1, or have obtained Testout PC PRO certification, or have obtained CompTIA A+ certification, or demonstrated a fundamental understandings of technology.
+Applications will be considered based on a CATC rubric.

 Description: This program will prepare students for the CompTIA Network+ exam.
 Students gain the knowledge and skills they need to install, configure and maintain a network for a small business.
-The program provides them with simulations, lectures and information for preparation.
-Students will further their knowledge and resume with the additional networking information.
-This is an accelerated class with the second half of the school year open to possibility of more certifications or a student project.
+The program provides students with simulations, lectures, hands on application, and preparation on the certification exam.
+Students will further their knowledge and resume with the additional networking skills at their disposal.
+This is an accelerated class with the second half of the school year open to possibility of more certifications, college credit, and/or a student project.
+Testout in an online and interactive textbook we use in class that students work on individually.
+Testout represents both certifications and course content, students who successfully complete the Testout content can sit for a certification in the same course.

+Certifications Offered:

-Testout Network Pro Testout Routing and Switching Pro Testout Security Pro NOCTI
+Testout Network Pro

+Testout Security Pro

+Testout Linux Pro

+NOCTI